 I saw no elk in the park, but as I crossed Lake Estes on my way out of town, I looked to my right and saw a herd of 20-30 elk on the shore, splashing into the lake like a bunch of kids at summer camp.
 What a way to cap off the day.

-These pictures are not special in any way, but editing more tightly would take more time, and I wanted to get the word out right away: If you’re planning to go up the Peak-to-Peak this year, go in the next few days.
+These pictures (click them to view as slideshow) are not special in any way, but editing more tightly would take more time, and I wanted to get the word out right away: If you’re planning to go up the Peak-to-Peak this year, go in the next few days.

 Note, Sept.
 21: I’ve added another photo of the “bonsai” boulder with my car in it for scale.
 The highway is visible on the left.
 The picture was taken last year.